 Specific activities undertaken by the YNC currently include:

 The development and delivery of specific sessions for young ISN members at the annual World Congress of Nephrology (WCN) meeting.
-This includes both social activities to foster networking between young members of the ISN and also educational sessions tailored specifically to young nephrologists including sharing the experience of young nephrologists with the various ISN programs and initiatives, to inspire and encourage young ISN members to get involved.
+This includes both educational sessions tailored specifically to young nephrologists including sharing the experience of young nephrologists with the various ISN programs and initiatives, to inspire and encourage young ISN members to get involved and social activities to foster networking between young members.

 You can find more information on the Young Nephrologists Committee of the ISN on this webpage.

 The YNC prepares several activities to be hosted during the World Congress of Nephrology (WCN).
-Here is the program that was prepared for WCN’22.
+Here is the program that we prepared for WCN’23, in cooperation with the young nephrologists committee of the APSN.

-Within the Scientific Program of the WCN, the YNC’s Session included three parts:
+Within the Scientific Program of the WCN, the YNC’s Session includes three parts:

-- a discussion amongst young nephrologists from different parts of the world (Mexico, Senegal, and Malaysia) about how they use peritoneal dialysis in their daily practice;
+- a discussion amongst young nephrologists from different parts of the world about their work facing different crisis situations;

-- a series of presentations of young professionals explaining how COVID-19 had impacted their professional life;
+- a series of presentations of young professionals comparing differences among the training period during their education;

-- the presentation of the winners of the best YN abstracts at WCN’22, followed by a brief presentation of the winning works.
+- the presentation of the winners of the best YN abstracts at WCN’23, followed by a brief presentation of the winning works.

 If you are an ISN member and you want to join the YNN please follow this link (ISN membership login required).